VivusHub/Vivus/share/twitter/README.md

 * [License](#License)

 # Getting Started
 To get started you'll need a few things, composer and the twitter PHP oauth.
-To install this, launch the command line on your Mac to connect to your server via ssh.
+To install this, launch the command line on your Mac or Windows and connect to your server via ssh.

 ```
 # Connect to your server using ssh